ETIMC/Report/typst/sections/Sprint 1.typ

   caption: [Initial NFC Test],
 ) <fig:nfcFirstSetup>

-=== Musical interaction
+=== Musical interaction <sec:sprint1MusicalInteraction>
+The last technical elements experimented with during the first sprint was the "interactive sensors" (Requirement 10, @table:technicalRequirements).
+The chosen sensors were eight buttons and four potentiometers, where each button should play a note, and the potentiometers should be used to experiment with the sounds.
+The reason for making it eight buttons was that it formed a good balance between usability and size, while also fitting perfectly with how music is often split into fours.

-The last technical element experimented with during the first sprint was buttons and their connectivity with the Pico 1's.
-This was discovered to be very easy using Circuitpython's _board_ and _digitalio_ libraries #cite(<noauthor_board_2025>) #cite(<noauthor_basic_2025>).
+Getting buttons to work with the Pico 1's where very easy using Circuitpython's _board_ and _digitalio_ libraries #cite(<noauthor_board_2025>) #cite(<noauthor_basic_2025>).
 Using these a GPIO pin on the Pico 1 could easily be referenced (@listing:buttonsPullUp:1), the pin could easily be defined as an input pin (@listing:buttonsPullUp:3), and the pin could finally easily be pulled high to avoid floating values, when the connected button wasn't pressed (@listing:buttonsPullUp:4).
-It was decided that these libraries should be the backbone of how the controllers would read user input.
+The libraries became the backbone of how the controllers would read user input.
 It was, however, also noted, that button debouncing #cite(<wright_what_2022>) would probably be required in the future depending on the final buttons used.

 #figure(
   ```cpy